 11 Things to Do with Kids in London in a Heatwave

-10. Escape the heat underwater — the London Aquarium reopened this week.
+Escape the heat in the company of some fascinating underwater creatures — the London Aquarium is cool and contains sharks!

 We also like